YachtDatabase.com

 sail specifications

-The Adams 10 is a sailboat designed by the Australian maritime architect Joe Adams in the early eighties.
+The Adams 10 is a sailboat designed by the Australian maritime architect Joseph Adams in the early eighties.
 A few hundred boats have been produced.
 The Adams 10 is built by the Australian yard Adams Yachts.

 Here we would have liked to show you nice photos of the Adams 10.